“You must be ready to burn yourself in your own flame. How else could you rise anew if you have not first become ashes?”

 My eight thousand regular readers gradually (then rapidly) left to find more active authors.
 Editors of different magazines detected my lack of enthusiasm for their pitches, and the regular exchange of emails once filled with suggestions, rejections, and banter dried up.
 Within three to four months, digital tumbleweeds were blowing across inboxes that were once full.
 And for the time being, that was exactly what I wanted.

-What since has transpired over the course of 30 months has, surprisingly, been more travel; I’ve dived deeper into a love of cigars since having my first one in 2017; my reading has become more regular—averaging one book a month—with classical literature being prioritized over other genres (more about which classic literature in Whiplash II); I paused my career as a defense contractor; I moved to Mexico; I finished a southern crime novel; and after delaying for far too long, I’m finally completing my bachelors degree online.
+What since has transpired over the course of 30 months has, surprisingly, been more travel; I’ve dived deeper into a love of cigars since having my first one in 2017; my reading has become more regular—averaging one book a month—with classical literature being prioritized over other genres (more about which classic literature in Whiplash II); I paused my career as a defense contractor; I moved to Mexico; and I finished a southern crime novel.

 But what is likely the most noticeable difference about my life now, in contrast to what it was two-and-a-half years ago, is that I’ve gotten married.
 My wife is a wonderful woman with a sharp mind and generous heart, who looks like a supermodel and makes the best damn tacos in the universe.
 She likes my love letters and I like watching her dance; she does not like my dark and dirty humor, and I don’t like her very specific instructions for laundry.
 All of which is to say that we make each other happy in ways men and women should make each other happy, and we drive each other crazy in all the ways men and women should drive each other crazy.